Seasoning Your Cast Iron

 Use Your Cast Iron

-Seasoning will develop layer by layer; every time you use your skillet.
-The best way to build seasoning is to simply cook with your skillet as often as you can.
-Every time you heat oil or fat for an extended period of time in cast iron, you add a thin, durable patch of seasoning to your skillet.
+Seasoning will develop over time, layer by layer every time you use your cast iron.
+The best way to build seasoning is to simply cook with your cast iron as often as you can.
+Every time you heat oil or fat for an extended period of time in cast iron, you add a thin, durable patch of seasoning.
 These thin layers build on each other like coats of paint on a wall, slowly but surely, forming a resilient, ultra-slick surface.
-Meal after meal, you will be adding to your skillet’s seasoning and improving its performance.
+Meal after meal, you will be adding to your cast iron’s seasoning and improving its performance.

-Periodically, after cooking in your skillet and cleaning it, follow these simple cook top steps to enhance the natural seasoning process;
+Periodically, after cooking in your cast iron and cleaning it, follow these simple steps to enhance the natural seasoning process:

-This step with grapeseed oil will help build durable, non-stick seasoning.
+This step with our Fredericksburg Cast Iron Co.
+Proprietary Seasoning Blend or oil will help build durable, non-stick seasoning.
 Good seasoning that lasts is built in thin layers.

 The best fat polymerization comes from oils rich in polyunsaturated fatty acids—the compounds that give ‘drying oils’ the ability to thicken and harden once exposed to air.
-After testing dozens of seasoning methods with all kinds of fats, our favorite is organic grapeseed oil since it breaks down into tough but thin coats of seasoning that build well on each other over time.
+After testing dozens of seasoning methods with all kinds of fats, we recommend our Fredericksburg Cast Iron Co.
+Proprietary Seasoning Blend which is made with avocado oil, Texas beeswax and extra virgin olive oil since it breaks down into tough but thin coats of seasoning that build well on each other over time.

 Seasoning Cast Iron in the Oven

-If you want to take your seasoning to the next level seasoning in the oven is a good method.
-While its good to do this process periodically it is definitely not required.
-Some cast iron owners do this for every new piece of cookware they get, and then repeat the process every few months or years; others never bother, opting for a slow and steady “keep cooking” policy.
+If you want to take your seasoning to the next level, by more quickly building a durable seasoning coating, seasoning in the oven is a good method.
+While it can be beneficial to do this process periodically it is definitely not required.
+Some cast iron owners do this for every new piece of cookware they get, and then repeat the process every few months or years.
+Others never bother, opting for a slow and steady “keep cooking” policy.

-After testing every technique out there, we have developed an approach based on gradually boosting the temperature of the pan to bake the seasoning into the surface, not just on top of it.
-Your ideal seasoning temperature is just below the smoke point of your oil, the point where it breaks down into carbon and short-chain polymers that can bond with iron.
+After testing every technique out there, we have developed an approach based on gradually boosting the temperature of the cookware to bake the seasoning into the surface, not just on top of it.
+When using this method, ideal seasoning temperature is just below the smoke point of the oil being used, the point where the blend or oil breaks down into carbon and short-chain polymers that can bond with the cast iron.
 Below that point for too short a time, and the oil won’t fully polymerize; above that point for too long, and the oil runs the risk of skipping past the polymer stage and straight into completely burnt carbon.
+The following steps outline an effective process for this method:

 1.Preheat your oven to 200˚ F.

-2. Clean you skillet thoroughly with a little dish soap and water.
+2. Clean cast iron cookware thoroughly with a little dish soap and water.

-3. Heat your clean skillet on the stove for 5 minutes to evaporate any lingering moisture.
+3. Heat your clean cast iron on the stove for 5 minutes to evaporate any lingering moisture.

-4. Once the oven is up to temperature, put the skillet in for 10 minutes.
-Pre-heating the skillet this way ensures it is completely dry and opens the iron’s pores to better soak up seasoning.
+4. Once the oven is up to temperature, put the cast iron in for 10 minutes.
+Pre-heating this way ensures it is completely dry and opens the iron’s pores to better absorb seasoning.

-5. After 10 minutes remove the skillet and increase the heat to 300˚ F.
+5. After 10 minutes remove the cast iron and increase the heat to 300˚ F.

-6. Apply oil to you skillet.
-Add a dab (~1/8 teaspoon) of grapeseed oil to the cooking surface of your skillet.
-Use a clean paper towel to rub the oil in concentric circles, then take a fresh paper towel and wipe up all the residue.
-Repeat on the bottom and handle with another ¼ teaspoon dab of oil.
-When you’re done wiping up excess oil, the pan should look dry, with a dull matte finish.
-Though it might not look it, plenty of oil will still be on the skillet, just in a super-thin layer, which is exactly what you want.
-Remember, your goal is to bake a layer of seasoning into the pan, not on top of it.
+6. Apply Fredericksburg Cast Iron Co.
+Proprietary Seasoning Blend to your cast iron.
+Add a dab (~1/8 teaspoon) of our Fredericksburg Cast Iron Co.
+Proprietary Seasoning Blend or oil to the cooking surface of your cast iron.
+Use a clean paper towel to rub the Seasoning Blend or oil in concentric circles, then take a fresh paper towel and wipe up all the residue.
+Repeat on the bottom and handle with another ¼ teaspoon dab of Seasoning Blend or oil.
+When you’re done wiping up the excess, the cast iron should look dry, with a dull matte finish.
+Though it might not look it, plenty of Fredericksburg Cast Iron Co.
+Proprietary Seasoning Blend or oil will still be on the cast iron, just in a super-thin layer, which is exactly what you want.
+Remember, your goal is to bake a layer of seasoning into the cast iron, not on top of it.

-7. Once the oven hits 300˚ F., put the skillet on the middle rack, upside down, which will prevent any oil from pooling at the edge of the cooking surface.
-After 10 minutes, remove the skillet, place it on the stove, and carefully wipe away any oil that has accrued on the surface.
+7. Once the oven hits 300˚ F, place the cast iron on the middle rack, upside down, which will prevent any oil from pooling at the edge of the cooking surface.
+After 10 minutes, remove the cast iron, place it on the stove, and carefully wipe away any oil that has accrued on the surface.

-8. Increase the heat to 500˚ F. and when it hits temperature, return the skillet to the oven and leave it alone for an hour.
+8. Increase the heat to 500˚ F. and when it hits temperature, return the cast iron to the oven and leave it alone for an hour.
 To keep the heat constant, don’t open the oven at all - Leave it alone.

-Oven seasoning a skillet once doesn’t mean it’s good to go forever.
+Oven seasoning cast iron once doesn’t mean it’s good to go forever.
 You can repeat this process a couple times, but your best bet for developing a glossy patina is to just cook with the cast iron.
-Now that you have a strong base layer of seasoning firmly bonded to the skillet, your job is to reinforce it with the ultra-thin layers that result from everyday cooking.
+Now that you have a strong base layer of seasoning firmly bonded to the cast iron, your job is to reinforce it with the ultra-thin layers that result from everyday cooking.

 Do I Need to Season a Pre-Seasoned Skillet?